visualboyadvance-m/visualboyadvance-m/doc/ReadMe.txt

 File Dependencies
 ===================

-VBA-M Requires the following files, in order to run.
+VBA-M requires the following files, in order to run.

 libpng13.dll
 zlib1.dll
 D3DX9_37.DLL

-The first two are available from http://vba-m.ngemu.com/vbam/vbacompiles/msvc2008/dll.7z, While the last requires an update to DirectX, you can use the following tool to update - http://vba-m.ngemu.com/vbam/vbacompiles/msvc2008/Directx_9c_webupdater.zip
+The first two are available from http://vba-m.ngemu.com/vbam/vbacompiles/msvc2008/dll.7z, while the last requires an update to DirectX, you can use the following tool to update - http://vba-m.ngemu.com/vbam/vbacompiles/msvc2008/Directx_9c_webupdater.zip

 ==============